Grizley56/GoogleTranslateFreeApi/README.md

 Language from = Language.Auto;
 Language to = GoogleTranslator.GetLanguageByName("Japanese");

-TranslateResult result = await translator.TranslateLiteAsync("Hello.
+TranslationResult result = await translator.TranslateLiteAsync("Hello.
 How are you?", from, to);

 //The result is separated by the suggestions and the '\n' symbols string[] resultSeparated = result.FragmentedTranslation;